What if my insurance company wrote me a long letter explaining they are not required to replace my cast iron pipes?

 Maybe.
 If old cast iron pipes have caused any water damage in your home, then your insurance company is required to repair or replace the pipes.
 However, from a practical standpoint, if it is not possible to repair the pipes because of their age, the insurance company will be required to re-pipe the entire house.

 Be sure to schedule a free case review if you have questions about what is and is not covered under your homeowners insurance policy.

 Do I have a case?

-You may have a case if you are a Florida resident and:
+You may have a case if:

 You may be concerned about your pipes but have not yet suffered damage.
 In these cases, we encourage homeowners to contact us if a future loss occurs, as we may be able to help at that point.
 Currently, however, we are only accepting cases related to actual damage claims.